 Testers gather to evaluate the project’s success, review the findings, and document lessons learned for future reference.
 This step ensures continuous improvement in the testing process.

-Learn more: How to build a good test report?
+📚 Read More: How to build a good test report?

 The Software Testing Life Cycle (STLC) is a structured process that helps ensure software quality by breaking down the testing journey into manageable, repeatable steps.
 From the initial Requirement Analysis to Test Cycle Closure, each phase contributes to making software more reliable, functional, and aligned with business objectives.
-Whether you're writing test cases, executing them, or setting up test environments, following these stages will help you build a robust testing strategy that minimizes bugs and maximizes performance.